yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

-A node **may** consider that a session has expired after a period of inactivity, e.g. from having received no traffic nor session pings from the remote side after a defined interval, at which point the node **should** stop accepting future traffic for that session handle.
+A node **may** consider that a session has expired after a period of inactivity, e.g. from having received no traffic nor session pings from the remote side after a defined interval, at which point the node **should** stop accepting future traffic for that session.

+### Session Closure

+When closing a session, a node **should** remove the association between the session handles and the ephemeral shared session key.

+The node **must not** send any traffic for a closed session and **must** drop any received traffic that no longer matches an active session.